 Morning is cloaked in fog, but there’s something comforting about walking shrouded like this — a protective cocoon for you and your thoughts.
 I’ve felt the same out on the Yorkshire moors and walking across Dartmoor through a soft blanket of drizzle.
 Simultaneously bleak and cosy.

 The fog begins to lift, at first just revealing the feet of field-covered hills but then, slowly, the murky apparition of open countryside.
-Breaks in the low cloud give a glimpse of that pale, yellowy shade of blue that you often see in autumnal skies.
+Breaks in the low cloud give a glimpse of that pale shade of yellow-blue that you often see in autumnal skies.

 Later in the afternoon, we pass what is without a doubt the most gorgeous field of fading sunflowers and wild, weedy blooms I’ve ever seen.
-It’s shimmering and golden and when we stop at its side, we see that it’s vibrant with life.
-Cabbage white butterflies in their hundreds are making their rounds among the flowers, busily pollinating the last of summer’s flora.
+It is shimmering and golden and when we stop at its side, we see that it’s vibrant with life.
+Cabbage White butterflies in their thousands are making their rounds among the flowers, busily pollinating the last of summer’s flora.
 I try to film this but a cheap phone camera can’t capture the scene like the eye can.
-I take a mental picture to reinforce the physical one which, as always, is a bit of a letdown.
+I take a mental picture to reinforce the digital one which, as always, is a bit of a letdown.

-In the warm, late afternoon sun our long shadows slide past the Uffington white horse — one of several prehistoric chalk figures marking the slopes of the Ridgeway.
-One of the only drawbacks of being on the trail is that you skim past many of the Neolithic, Bronze Age and Iron Age sites that sprung up around it, without even knowing they’re there.
+In the warm, late-afternoon sun our long shadows slide past the Uffington white horse — one of several prehistoric chalk figures marking the slopes of the Ridgeway.
+One of the only drawbacks of being on the trail is that you skim past many of the Neolithic, Bronze Age and Iron Age sites that sprang up around it, without even knowing they’re there.

 Our B&B is a remote farmhouse way up on the brow of the hill, with panoramic views across Wiltshire.
 Our hostess, a warm woman, cooks us vegetarian lasagne and apple and raspberry crumble made with the produce from her garden.